BathHacked/street-level-crime/README.md

 To create the geographic subset, you will require a file containing the boundary points.
 The points should be in the format :-

     lat1,lng1:lat2,lng2:...:latN,lngN

-If you wish to upload data to a Socrata dataset, copy the file ```config/socrata.php.example``` to ```config/socrata.php``` & edit the settings accordingly.
+We've included a Bath & North East Somerset boundary file by way of example.

 ## Fetch crime data

 To fetch the crime data use the following :-

-    php fetch-all.php path-to-boundary-file.txt
+    php fetch-all.php path-to/boundary-file.txt [look-back-months]

-The script takes a second integer argument which allows you to specify the maximum number of months to look back before this month.
+The optional second argument specifies the maximum number of months to look back before this month.
 For example, to update the past year's crimes do the following :-

-    php fetch-all.php path-to-boundary-file.txt 12
+    php fetch-all.php path-to/boundary-file.txt 12

-It outputs a JSON encoding of the data on stdout.
+It outputs a flat JSON encoding of the data on stdout.

 ## Convert to CSV

 Before uploading the data to Socrata we need to convert the JSON format to CSV format.

-    php to-csv.php < path-to-json-file.json
+    php to-csv.php [path-to/map-file.json] < path-to/json-file.json

 The script takes the JSON file on stdin and puts a CSV file to stdout.

+The optional argument allows you to specify a mapping between the extracted fields and your target fields.
+Fields can be omitted.
+See ```config/default-map.json``` for the default fields.

 The CSV file can be uploaded directly to Socrata to allow you to initially set up the dataset.

 ## Upload the data to Socrata

-This will do an _upsert_ on your dataset based on the identifier for each crime. __Remember to make ```id``` the Row Identifier for your dataset.__
+__Remember to add a Row Identifier for your dataset.__

-    php update-socrata.php < path-to-csv-file.csv
+    php update-socrata.php path-to/socrata-config.json [replace|update]< path-to/csv-file.csv

+The first required argument specifies a config file, containing your Socrata credentials.
+See ```config/example-socrata.json```.

+The second optional argument specifies whether the dataset should be updated (upsert) or replaced.
+The default is update.

 ## Putting it all together

 We can chain all of these scripts together :-

-    php fetch-all.php path-to-boundary-file.txt 12 | php to-csv.php | php update-socrata.php
+    php fetch-all.php path-to/boundary-file.txt 12 | php to-csv.php | php update-socrata.php path-to/socrata-config.json

 ## License